BrianSemiglia/Cycle.swift/README.md

   associatedtype Source: Initializable

   /*
     Defines schema and initial values of Drivers.
-(Ideally, initial values would come from Source definition above but is currently blocked from doing so by technical reasons.)
+(Ideally, initial values would come from Source definition above but is currently not implemented as such.)

     Also requires two default drivers:
       1. let application: UIApplicationProviding - can serve as UIApplicationDelegate